 As well as having the traction pads included as standard the 3s get a Hex key end cap and double seal system protecting the Enduro cartridge bearings and Igus bushings inside.
 Reliability of recent pedals has been excellent too and they’re covered by a five-year warranty if you do have problems.

 This makes them a great trail option for riders who want a softer release feel and more tuneable support than Shimano with a similar level of reliability and weight.

 The 540 takes the 520 body and ‘upgrades’ it with a lighter, sculpted axle to save 11g of weight from each pedal.
 That’s not a massive amount considering they generally sell for around £10 more.
 While the 8mm Allen key axle looks slick you can’t use a 15mm spanner to fit/remove the pedals either.
 You do get a metal bearing collar rather than the plastic one on the 520s though which means you don’t need the matching collar removal tool.

 If it seizes in place (which they can do) there’s no option to melt it out and fit a new one like there is on 520s.
-Otherwise the bearings are the same user serviceable, relentlessly reliable arrangement.
-Despite having used far more of them we’ve definitely had less issues with 520 and 540 pedals over the years than pricier XTR units so, in comparative terms, they’re still a total bargain.
+Otherwise, the bearings are the same user-serviceable, relentlessly reliable arrangement.
+Despite having used far more of them we’ve definitely had fewer issues with 520 and 540 pedals over the years than pricier XTR units so, in comparative terms, they’re still a total bargain.